opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 ![Options eplained](./git-clone-explained-2.png)

-There is also way to achieve above with `git init` and orphan branch.
+There is also a way to achieve above with `git init` and orphan branch.
 Speed wise, they are the same.
 In `git init` you just create a folder yourself.

 We don't technically need to do `git config core.sparseCheckout true` as we don't need to be up to git spec.
 There is [setConfig](https://isomorphic-git.org/docs/en/setConfig) option though so it's no issue to do this part.